jon-jacky/home/computing.md

    lost in projects and goals continually passes over these phenomena.
    To catch sight of them, one must, deep down, find one's own everyday life *interesting*."

+   "... the stories I tell can never compel the interpretations I make of them.
+Usually I have far more reason for my interpretation than shows up in my narration; past a certain point you just have to have been there.
+There are no proofs. ...
+(These interpretations) are uncertain, but their uncertainty is not that of introspective evidence; they are not introspection, in the sense of sitting still and trying to peek into your own head ...
+One narrates ordinary routine activity; the narrative simply recounts *what happened*."

 14 Aug 2021, 16 Aug 2021